Higashiyama District in Kyoto

 Facts & Figures

 Higashiyama District (1 out of 11 districts/wards in Kyoto) is the place to go for exploring the most beautiful and popular sightseeing spots in the eastern part of Kyoto's city center.
-The area is located between Kiyomizudera Temple and Maruyama Park.
-Enjoy exploring the narrow lanes, peaceful gardens, old merchant shops and preserved buildings like the traditional townhouses (machiya).
-This whole scenery will bring you back the atmosphere of the old Kyoto capital times.
-Best Ryokans in Kyoto Explore Ryokans in Kyoto >
+Especially the area located between Kiyomizudera Temple and Maruyama Park.
+Enjoy exploring the narrow lanes, traditional streets like Ninenzaka and Sannenzaka, UNESCO World Heritage Sites, peaceful gardens, merchant shops, and preserved buildings like the old townhouses (Machiya).
+This whole scenery will bring you back to the atmosphere of the old Kyoto capital times.
+Best Ryokans in Kyoto Experience the Ultimate Japanese Hospitality at a Kyoto Ryokan.

 The city did a lot to support this impression by removing telephone polls and power lines cluttering the area in the past.
-There are many must-see attractions like Kiyomizu-dera Temple, Yasaka Pagoda, Kodai-ji Temple, Maruyama Park, Gion District (watch out for geisha´s), Chion-in Temple, Yasaka Shrine, Kennin-ji Temple, Kyoto National Museum and much more.
-The rich cultural and historical heritage of this district attracts millions of tourist throughout the year.
+There are many must-see attractions like Kiyomizu-dera Temple, Yasaka Pagoda, Kodai-ji Temple, Maruyama Park, Gion District (watch out for geisha), Chion-in Temple, Yasaka Shrine, Kennin-ji Temple, Kyoto National Museum and much more.
+The rich cultural and historical heritage of this district attracts millions of tourists throughout the year.
 Most of them follow the district’s two-kilometer path to discover ancient Kyoto.
+My tip: To get the best views over Kyoto and the Higashiyama District go to the Shogunzuka Mound located on top of Mount Higashiyama.
+The observation decks are very popular during the sunset time.

 My tips for local activities